 Here’s how we break down the 4 types of job searches at NSC:

-You want to understand up front which directions are at your fingertips, versus those that may require more risk and effort.
-And most importantly, you want to choose to embark upon a job search that fits your personal values and situation.
+You owe it to yourself to understand - up front - which options are at your fingertips, versus those that may require more risk and effort.
+And most importantly, you want to choose to embark upon a job search that fits your values and situation.

 Perhaps you’re unhappy at work and looking to transition as quickly as possible, in which case you may feel a Safe-Bet Search is right for you.